(Translate this site)

 "But the glass is broke," he responded strangely.
 Like he couldn't understand what was happening around him.

 I reached over and grabbed an arm, and began pulling him in.
 He struggled a bit to resist.
-Fortunately with Dennis helping on the outside and me on the inside we managed to get the idiot inside.
+Fortunately with Dennis helping on the outside, and me on the inside, we managed to get the idiot inside.

 "I'm a pilot you know," he said inanely, with a mean look in his eyes and a smirk on his face.
-He reminded me of a bushy headed chimpanzee.
-I was revolted by the image.

 "Get in the back!"
-I repeated, emphasizing the words with some manhandling to force my recalcitrant, uncomprehending passenger between the seats and onto the carpeted shelf under the shot out rear window.
+I repeated, this time yelling, and emphasizing the words with some manhandling to force my recalcitrant, uncomprehending passenger between the seats and onto the carpeted shelf under the shot out rear window.
 Yeah, I know it wasn't necessarily the safest place for our charge to be, but after seeing just who we'd gone to all this trouble for-- and many of us maybe lost our lives in the doing-- I had little sympathy left for the guy.

 I heard the truck's engine crank up.
-The truck's pursuit allies were about to arrive too, even as vehicles from the blockade ahead were nearing as well.
+The truck's pursuit allies were about to arrive too, even as vehicles dispatched from the blockade ahead were nearing as well.

-I moved away from the spreading fire around the limo, expecting it to explode, but nothing dramatic happened for a moment.
-Time seemed to pass super-slowly as our acceleration built and our enemies moved in.
+I moved us away from the spreading fire around the limo, expecting it to explode, but nothing dramatic happened for a moment.
+Time seemed to pass super-slowly as our acceleration built, and our enemies moved in.
 I had to try heading back the way we'd come rather than ahead, due to the blockade.
 This forced me into doing something like a large partial doughnut spin around the whole tableau.

 I just hoped this was the end of the pursuit.
 We might be able to limp back to civilization now, with the V.I.P. and ourselves intact (I looked back in the mirror and was disappointed to see the guy still there on my shelf; he seemed to be crying and mumbling to himself).